Cpf716/SimpleScript-2/Functions.md

 ### prepareQuery(con: int, sql: string, args...): table

 Precondition:   `con >= 0 && count sql > 0`<br>
-Postcondition:  returns the result set of a prepared statement query
+Postcondition:  returns the result set of a prepared statement query, otherwise returns `undefined` if no such connection exists or throws an exception if an error occurs

 ### prepareUpdate(con: int, sql: string, args...): int

 Precondition:   `con >= 0 && count sql > 0`<br>
-Postcondition:  returns the number of rows updated by a prepared statement update
+Postcondition:  returns the number of rows updated by a prepared statement update, otherwise returns -1 if no such connection exists or throws an exception if an error occurs

 ### query(con: int, sql: string): table

 Precondition:   `con >= 0 && count sql > 0`<br>
-Postcondition:  returns the result set of `sql` query
+Postcondition:  returns the result set of `sql` query, otherwise returns `undefined` if no such connection exists or throws an exception if an error occurs

 ### rand(): int